jonnonz1/nz-statute-book/acts/public/1971/gaming-duties-act-1971.md

   (d) every reference in those provisions to section 12E were a reference to section 12P.
   (e)

-## Part 2C — Offshore gambling duty
+## Part 2C — Online gambling duty

 ### 12S Interpretation
 (1) In this Part, unless the context otherwise requires,—
+  - **class 3 gambling** has the meaning set out in section 4(1) of the Gambling Act 2003
+  - **class 3 operator’s licence** has the meaning set out in section 4(1) of the Gambling Act 2003
   - **consumption charges** has the meaning set out in section 105 of the Racing Industry Act 2020
   - **gambling** has the meaning set out in section 4(1) of the Gambling Act 2003
+  - **gambling operator** has the meaning set out in section 4(1) of the Gambling Act 2003
+  - **Lotteries Commission** has the meaning set out in section 4(1) of the Gambling Act 2003
+  - **lottery** has the meaning set out in section 4(1) of the Gambling Act 2003
-  - **offshore gambling** means any gambling or prize competition that a person who is resident in New Zealand pays an amount of money to participate in through the supply of remote services that are physically performed outside New Zealand
+  - **online gambling** means any gambling or prize competition that a person who is resident in New Zealand pays an amount of money to participate in through the supply of remote services but does not include—
+    (a) gambling conducted by the Lotteries Commission; or (b) gambling authorised under the Racing Industry Act 2020; or (c) a sales promotion scheme that is in the form of a lottery and is conducted in New Zealand; or (d) class 3 gambling in the form of a lottery conducted by any gambling operator that holds a class 3 operator’s licence that allows the gambling operator to conduct a lottery
-  - **offshore gambling operator** means—
+  - **online gambling operator** —
-    (a) a registered person located outside New Zealand who conducts any offshore gambling; and (b) for any return period and the obligations and liabilities under sections 12U to 12W of a person who was at any time during that period an offshore gambling operator, includes that person notwithstanding that the person may have ceased, during or after the return period, to be an offshore gambling operator within the meaning of paragraph (a)
+    (a) means a registered person who conducts any online gambling; and (b) for any return period and the obligations and liabilities under sections 12U to 12W of a person who was at any time during that period an online gambling operator, includes that person notwithstanding that the person may have ceased, during or after the return period, to be an online gambling operator within the meaning of paragraph (a)
   - **prize competition** means a scheme or competition— (a) for which direct or indirect consideration is paid to a person for conducting the scheme or competition; and (b) that distributes prizes of money or in which participants seek to win money; and